 Should I give my cat chemotherapy?

 It is extremely important to find a veterinarian you can trust and who can guide you.
 They can’t make decisions for you, but they can give their opinion on what they feel is the best and kindest course of action to take.
-In some cases, where the cancer is advanced, treatment may not be in your cat’s best interests.
+Advanced cancer may not be possible to treat.

 Sadly, sometimes the cost also factors into your decision.
 Chemotherapy isn’t cheap and not everybody can raise the funds.
-I spent approximately $3,000 having my cat diagnosed and then treated for cancer, that was in 2003, so I would imagine it would be a lot more now.
-Of course, the type of cancer and the stage all come into play, some cancers are easier to treat than others, but certainly, the cost can come into play.
+Of course, the type of cancer and the stage all come into play.
+Some cancers are easier to treat than others, but certainly, the cost can come into play.

-The drugs are excreted from the body via the urine, so care should be taken when cleaning out litter trays.
+The body excretes chemotherapy drugs via the urine, take care when cleaning litter trays.
 Always use rubber gloves when handling the litter tray.
 Pregnant or lactating women and children should avoid cleaning out litter trays anyway, but particularly in cats who are undergoing chemotherapy.
-Any dirty litter should be disposed of in the garbage.
+Dispose of used litter in the garbage.

-Your veterinarian may also have prescribed painkillers and/or antibiotics while your cat is undergoing treatment.
-Always follow the instructions.
+Your veterinarian may also have prescribed painkillers, anti-nausea medication and/or antibiotics while your cat is undergoing treatment.
+Always follow the instructions and administer as prescribed.